Abee-Udoh/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON/README.md

 ### Process: Data Cleaning, Preparation and Visualizations
 - In the initial phase of the data cleaning and preparation, I performed the following actions:
   1. Apply the filter drop-down button to all header column.
 Go through each column to look for blanks and incorrect data.
 Replace the numeric blanks with 0.
-  2. Remove duplicates from Product _Id
+  2. Remove duplicates from Product_Id.
   3. Change the formatting of the columns where necessary i.e currency where necessary.
   4. Hide or delete unnecessary columns that you won't be needed to generate a result i.e img_link.
   5. For Category column, use delimiters in the Data tab to extract only the main category needed.
-  6. Consistent and clean data with respect to data type, data format and values used
+  6. Consistent and clean data with respect to data type, data format and values used.
   7. Create Pivot Tables to summarize and segment data efficiently.
   8. Calculated Columns to derive key performance indicators (e.g., Total potential revenue).
   9. Data Visualizations (Bar charts, tables, Pie chart, Scatter chart) to highlight trends in product ratings, discount behavior, pricing strategies, and review volume.